 Want to support SoFAB’s mission?
 Consider making a donation or becoming a member.
 Interested in volunteering?
 We’re always looking for extra hands to help with specific events as well as long term projects.
 There are also a limited number of internships available for students.
 Contact Liz Williams for more information.

 The Institute and all its components would not be where we are today without the support of our generous sponsors.
 If you, your organization or company is interested in supporting the Institute or a specific program, please contact Liz Williams for more information.

-For additional information, please contact SoFAB directly by calling 504-569-0405 or emailing email@example.com, or visit our Staff Page for specific inquires.
-As the process of relocating the Museums our staff is based at the SoFAB Culinary Library and Archive, 1609 Oretha C. Haley Boulevard, New Orleans, LA 70113.
+For additional information, please contact SoFAB’s offices directly by calling 504-267-7490 or emailing firstname.lastname@example.org, or visit our Staff Page for specific inquires.
+Our offices in New Orleans are located at the SoFAB Culinary Library and Archive, 1609 Oretha C. Haley Boulevard, New Orleans, LA 70113.

 The SoFAB Board is made up of a geographically and professionally diverse group.
 They are our governors, sponsors, ambassadors, and consultants, and we are grateful for their continued support.

 Unless otherwise noted, all photographs on the SoFAB Institute and Southern Food and Beverage Museum websites should be credited to Stephen Binns.